-- Three Shows all classes are open (anyone can exhibit). - Plant Sale in May - Coach outings to RHS and other gardens and events. - Three Talks These are not well attended and any feedback would be welcome. - AGM in November which concludes with a slide show of the society's activities during the year and refreshments.
+- Three Shows all classes are open (anyone can exhibit). - Outings to RHS and other gardens and events. - AGM which includes a review of the society's activities during the year and refreshments.

 Membership Rates: Ordinary Single £6 Ordinary Joint £10 Concessions Single £5 Concessions Joint £8